Ticketing System For Customer Feedback

 AI and Machine Learning in Ticketing Systems

-- Sentiment Analysis: Automatically detects the tone of customer feedback to prioritize urgent issues.
+- Sentiment Analysis: Analyze customer feedback to gauge sentiment and prioritize tickets accordingly.

 The Role of Cloud Technology in Ticketing Systems

-- Accessibility: Allows teams to access the system from anywhere, facilitating remote work.
+- Accessibility: Teams can access the system from anywhere, enabling remote work and global collaboration.

 Related: